Allied Capital ALD

 Primary demands

-- Full disclosure of financial statements for Business Loan Express and all other controlled companies
+- Disclose full financial statements for Business Loan Express and all other controlled companies

-- Public disclosure of Allied's contemporaneous valuation analyses for criticized investments (Velocita, Startec, Loewen, NetTel)
+- Publish contemporaneous valuation analyses for criticized investments (Velocita, Startec, Loewen, NetTel)

-- Classify permanent impairments as charge-offs rather than 'unrealized depreciation'
+- Recognize permanent value losses as charge-offs rather than as 'unrealized depreciation'

 KPIs cited